DerAlexmeister/SherlockGopher/docs/installation.md

 # Manual to install or run SherlockGropher

+Most of the scripts and the installation guide are only working on debian based systems

 ## How to install all dependencies to start the services via main file

 execute the seabolt.sh script: